sparkylinux/sparky-tube/README.md

-**Sparky Tube** Baixe um arquivo de vídeo de um site e converta-o em um arquivo de saída de áudio ou vídeo.
+**Sparky Tube** Download a video file from a website and convert it to an audio or video output file.

-Copyright (C) 2019-2024 Elton Fabricio Ferreira & Paweł Pijanowski Colaboradores: Elton, Paweł, Sajmon
+Copyright (C) 2019-2024 Elton Fabricio Ferreira & Paweł Pijanowski Contributors: Elton, Paweł, Sajmon, Fernando Souza

-Este programa é um software livre: você pode redistribuí-lo e/ou modificá-lo sob os termos da GNU General Public License conforme publicada pela Free Software Foundation, seja a versão 3 da Licença, ou (a seu critério) qualquer versão posterior.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Este programa é distribuído na esperança de que seja útil, mas SEM NENHUMA GARANTIA; sem mesmo a garantia implícita de COMERCIALIZAÇÃO ou ADEQUAÇÃO A UM PROPÓSITO ESPECÍFICO.
-Veja a GNU General Public License para mais detalhes.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-Você deve ter recebido uma cópia da GNU General Public License junto com este programa.
-Se não, veja https://www.gnu.org/licenses/.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.

 <br> <br>

-**Obs:** A pasta usr é usada para realizar uma **instalação universal** nas diversas distribuições Linux.
+**Note:** The usr folder is used to perform a **universal installation** on various Linux distributions.

 <br> <br>

-Instalação com usuário Root:
+Installation with the Root user:

 chown -R root:root usr